How to Approach Your Partner About Starting Couples Therapy

 This approach takes the pressure off your partner and creates a collaborative tone, focusing on what you want to improve together rather than pointing out their flaws.

-4. Stay Curious and Open
+4. Stay curious and open

 Approach the conversation from a place of curiosity.
 Ask your partner how they feel about the state of the relationship and listen without judgment.
 This helps open a dialogue rather than making the suggestion of therapy feel like an ultimatum.